dirkhovy/dirkhovy.github.io/content/publication/2025-consistency-key-disentangling-label-variation-nlp-intra-annotator-agreement/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: 'Consistency is Key: Disentangling Label Variation in Natural Language Processing with Intra-Annotator Agreement'
+title: "Consistency is Key: Disentangling Label Variation in Natural Language Processing with Intra-Annotator Agreement"
-authors: '["Gavin Abercrombie","Tanvi Dinkar","Amanda Cercas Curry","Verena Rieser","Dirk
-  Hovy"]'
+authors: ["Gavin Abercrombie", "Tanvi Dinkar", "Amanda Cercas Curry", "Verena Rieser", "Dirk Hovy"]
-date: 2025/11
+date: 2025-11-09
 doi: ''
 publishDate: '2025-11-01T00:00:00+01:00'
-publication_types:
+publication_types: ["1"]
-- '1'
 publication: Proceedings of the The 4th Workshop on Perspectivist Approaches to NLP
 publication_short: Proceedings of the The 4th Workshop on Perspectivist Approaches to NLP